MIND BODY SOUL HERE & NOW

 But if you don’t know where you’re going, it doesn’t matter.

-Direction is what guides your decisions.
-What you choose.
-What you commit to.
-What you move toward.
+Direction is what guides your decisions, what you choose, what you commit to, and what you move toward.

 Every action follows it.
 Every result comes from it.